pobba-dud/We-Serve/README.txt

 20 days untill Brent can google external login

 to test with node.js:
-     -go to "https://nodejs.org/en/download/package-manager"
+     -type in "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned" in the command prompt -go to "https://nodejs.org/en/download/package-manager"
      -install node.js (I can help u)
      -type in the terminal "node server.js"